 Its safe to say that Auckland isn’t at its best over winter, its usually rain, rain and oh more rain!
 I’m currently dreaming of warmer pastures and thanking my lucky stars that I don’t have to go out and sit in rainy traffic today.

 Hot smoked salmon is always something of a treat to me – I love it’s creamy texture and smoky flavour.
-It isn’t cheap and as it is so rich a small amount can go a long way.
+It isn’t cheap in New Zealand and as it is so rich a small amount can go a long way.
 Add in some crispy potatoes (who doesn’t love them?) and oozy egg and salty capers you have brunch/lunch dish made in heaven!

 If you are looking for some other salad recipes you may like to check out my Peanut-Miso Tempeh Salad Bowl or Roasted Pumpkin, Chickpea and Sundried Tomato Salad.